sandvikcode/data-science-take-home/README.md

 # Data Science Take Home Assignment
 Data Science Take Home Assignments used in Sandvik CODE's recruitment process.

-## HUGO: Introduction
+## Introduction

 Welcome to Sandvik CODE's take-home assignment repository, part of our data science recruitment process.
 The following assignment will let you extract, explore and analyze audio data from English speaking male and females, and build learning models aimed to predict a given person's gender using vocal features, such as mean frequency, spectral entropy or mode frequency.

-Contrary to most online communities that share data sets for data science, machine learning and artificial intelligence applications, readymade datasets rarely exist out in the wild, and you will have to explore one or more ways of downloading and extracting meaningful features from a raw data set containing thousands of individual audio files.
+Contrary to most online communities that share datasets for data science, machine learning and artificial intelligence applications, readymade datasets rarely exist out in the wild, and you will have to explore one or more ways of downloading and extracting meaningful features from a raw dataset containing thousands of individual audio files.
 The assignment is designed to test your ability to tackle the full range of responsibilities you will have as a data scientist at Sandvik CODE.

-## VANJA: Dataset
+## Dataset

-This dataset is used to identify a voice as male or female, based upon certain properties of voice and speech.
-The dataset consists of 62,440 recorded voice samples, collected from male and female speakers.

-### Overview
-Total size of the dataset is approximately 12.5 GB once uncompressed.
-File format is .wav, sampling rate 16kHz and bitrate 16-bit.
-The dataset can be found [here][2].
+The raw data consists of 62,440 audio samples of male and female speakers speaking in short English sentences.
+The raw data has been downsampled from 44.1kHz.
+Total size of the dataset is approximately 12.5 GB once it has been uncompressed.
+The file format is `.wav` with a sampling rate of 16kHz and a bit depth of 16-bit.
+The raw dataset can be found **[here][2]**.

-### Data
-Feel free to utilize any programming language, tool, method or skillset to solve the challenge to the best of your abilities.
-However, we do recommend taking the following steps:
-1. Use scraping techniques to obtain data from the dataset URL, making sure to explore data in detail
-2. Pre-process data using R packages, such as WarbleR, TuneR, seewave or equivalent -- Consider analyzing a particularly important frequency range of **0Hz-280Hz** ([human vocal range][1])
+We recommend that you follow a data pre-processing procedure along the following lines:

+1. Automate the raw data download using web scraping techniques
+2. Pre-process data using audio signal processing packages such as [WarbleR](https://cran.r-project.org/web/packages/warbleR/vignettes/warbleR_workflow.html), [TuneR](https://cran.r-project.org/web/packages/tuneR/index.html), [seewave](https://cran.r-project.org/web/packages/seewave/index.html) for R, or similar packages for other programming languages
+3. Consider, in particular, the ([human vocal range][1]), which typically resides within the range of **0Hz-280Hz**
-3. Determine potentially interesting features, such as:
+3. To help you on your way to identify potentially interesting features, consider the following (non-exhaustive) list:
-  - **meanfreq**: mean frequency (in kHz)
+  - Mean frequency (in kHz)
-  - **sd**: standard deviation of frequency
+  - Standard deviation of frequency
-  - **median**: median frequency (in kHz)
+  - Median frequency (in kHz)
-  - **Q25**: first quantile (in kHz)
+  - First quantile (in kHz)
-  - **Q75**: third quantile (in kHz)
+  - Third quantile (in kHz)
-  - **IQR**: interquantile range (in kHz)
+  - Inter-quantile range (in kHz)
-  - **skew**: skewness (see note in specprop description)
-  - **kurt**: kurtosis (see note in specprop description)
+  - Skewness
+  - Kurtosis
-  - **mode**: mode frequency
+  - Mode frequency
-  - **peakf**: peak frequency (frequency with highest energy)
+  - Peak frequency

   [1]: https://en.wikipedia.org/wiki/Voice_frequency#Fundamental_frequency
   [2]: http://www.repository.voxforge1.org/downloads/SpeechCorpus/Trunk/Audio/Main/16kHz_16bit/

 ## Question Set